Are you wondering if YouTube ads are right for your business? How do YouTube Ads Work?

 As more users leave traditional media for online video content, brands need to get comfortable with video marketing.
 Otherwise, they’ll lose ground to competitors embracing change.

-About half of shoppers say online video helped them make a purchasing decision and Ipsos reports that mobile YouTube ads attract customer attention 83% of the time on average.
+Approximately 78% of internet users watch videos every week and about half of shoppers say online video helped them make a purchasing decision and Ipsos reports that mobile YouTube ads attract customer attention 83% of the time on average.

 Unlike Search and Shopping Ads, which follow a more rigid formula, YouTube Ads allow businesses some flexibility in their advertising approach.